• HOME

 Vermont wedding florist floral staircase installation at the Fells Historic wedding venue in Sunnapee NH

-• a mix of blooms and delicate accents
+• A mix of focal blooms and airy accents

-This is what creates that romantic, garden-style feel—rather than something flat or overly structured.
+This creates that romantic, organic look—never stiff or overly structured.

 romantic vermont wedding flowers and custom Vermont invitations with Citrus coastal wedding near Boston MA at Mission Hill wedding venue with garden-style artwork

-Work With a Wedding Florist (Not Just Order Flowers)
+Work With a Wedding Florist.
+Not Just a Flower Order

 A designer will:

-• design with your venue and layout in mind
+• Design specifically for your venue and layout

 • Start with your overall vision, not individual flowers